well (in good health): I’m very well, thank you.

 robust (strong and healthy): He was over 80 but still very robust.

-fit (in good health, especially because you exercise regularly): Swimming twice a week keeps me fit.
+fit (in good physical condition, especially because you exercise regularly): Swimming twice a week keeps me fit.

 fit as a fiddle (very healthy and strong): You look fit as a fiddle.